The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Marcia steps outside, where Eclectus is waiting for her.
+Marcia steps outside, where Eclectus is waiting.

 ECLECTUS.

-Where is the emperor at?
+Where is the Emperor?
 Is he asleep?

 MARCIA.

-Nay, he is currently taking a bath.
+Nay, he is presently taking a bath.

 ECLECTUS.

-Then, 'tis the hour to murder him!
+Then ‘tis the hour to murder him!

 MARCIA.